|Nutritional Guidelines (per serving)|

 This spicy dish reflects the fusion of Portuguese and Indian cuisines that took place during the colonization of Goa.
 The sauce tastes a lot like the famous Portuguese peri-peri sauce.
 The traditional method uses deep-frying to cook the chicken, but you can grill it if you prefer.
 Serve chicken cafreal hot with a fresh green salad.

-- While the chicken marinates, grind the remaining ingredients through ginger together into a thick paste.
+While the chicken marinates, grind the remaining ingredients together into a thick paste.

 Rub this paste all over the chicken, cover it loosely and allow it to marinate in the refrigerator for 8 to 10 hours.